easir/coding-standard/README.md

 * Don't add any spaces before a colon in return type declaration `function (): void {}`
 * Keep `declare()` statement in the same line with `<?php` open tag
 * Keep absolute line length below 120 characters
+* Exception class names can be suffixed with `Exception` but it is not mandatory

 For full reference of enforcements, go through `src/Easir/ruleset.xml`.